The sites below have been mentioned in earlier literature but have now

 Clwyd Forest Cave - A non-existent cave - Claimed to lie at SJ198605 Maeshafn

-In attempting to pin-point Orchid Cave near Maeshafn, t
+In attempting to pin-point Orchid Cave near Maeshafn, two

 --------------------------------------------------------------------------------------------------------------------------